Porta Sempione: The district

 The area surrounding Porta Sempione is a prominent historic district of Milan.
 The district also includes part of Corso Sempione, a large avenue leading to Porta Sempione from the northwest.
 Some of the most important streets in the area are Via Canonica, Via Luigi Cagnola, Via Abbondio Sangiorgio, Via Mario Pagano, Via Agostino Bertani, Via Antonio Canova, and Via Francesco Melzi d'Eril.
 Via Melzi d'Eril and Via Antonio Canova form a half circle concentric to Piazza Sempione.

 The main landmark of the area is the Sforza Castle, which dominates the Simplon Park, the largest and most important city park in the centre of Milan.
 The park houses other renowned monuments and places of interest, such as the Branca Tower, 108 m high, the Palazzo dell'Arte (one of the seats of the Triennale art expo), sculptures by Giorgio de Chirico, and the public aquarium.

 The whole area is one of the centres of the Milanese night life, with a number of bars, pubs, restaurants, and discos; since the RAI public television company, as well as some major radio stations, have their headquarters in the area, frequent appearances of celebrities contribute to the popularity of the Sempione's night life venues.

+Usage

+The gate was used at the opening ceremony for the 2026 Winter Olympics in Milan and Cortina d'Ampezzo for the Olympic cauldron.